ergebnis/json-normalizer/README.md

 #### `JsonEncodeNormalizer`

-If you need to adjust the encoding of a JSON file, you can use the `JsonEncodeNormalizer`.
+When you need to adjust the encoding of a JSON file, you can use the `JsonEncodeNormalizer`.

 ```php
 <?php